 tessellation

-Having determined the optimal combination of the tessellation parameters (inward offset = 0.4m and discretisation intervals = 0.5m), the MT for Zurich is computed using momepy.
-From a first visual inspection of the generated layer, it is already possible to appreciate how the MT is able to capture variations in size nicely, grain and compactness of buildings (figure ), not dissimilar what observed in a typical cadastral layer.
+Having determined the optimal combination of the tessellation parameters (inward offset = 0.4m and discretisation intervals = 0.5m), the morphological tessellation for Zurich is computed using momepy.
+From a first visual inspection of the generated layer, it is already possible to appreciate how the morphological tessellation is able to capture variations in size nicely, grain and compactness of buildings (figure ), not dissimilar what observed in a typical cadastral layer.
 The method subsequently calculates the 12 morphological characters in table for cadastral plots and tessellation cells.
 In the next section, their correlation at each buffer of tessellation is studied.

 Morphological tessellation cells as generated across four different areas of Zurich; 4a) organic tissue of Niederdorf; 4b) compact tissue of Langstrasse; 4c) detached villas of Hottingen; 4d) mixed post-war development of Friesenberg.